December 2019 (updated December 2020)

 Other provinces have expanded eligible securities for investing reserve fund monies to include Exchange Traded Funds (ETFs), Canadian corporate bonds, shares of Canadian corporations and similar higher yield investments.
 As with personal investing, these investments come with a higher risk of loss of funds.

-An investment plan, not a requirement of the Condo Act, should be part of every condo corporation’s planning.
+An investment plan, a requirement of the Condo Act (Section 115 (8)), should be part of every condo corporation’s planning.
 The plan should ensure sufficient funds are available for use when needed in accordance with the most current Reserve Fund Study, seek to maximize the return on invested funds, and minimize risk of financial loss.